jmtritch/jmtritch.github.io/modeling/iris/index.md

 The [IRIS](https://archive.ics.uci.edu/ml/datasets/Iris/) dataset is well known in the machine learning community.
 It contains 150 observations on three types of flower petals, each with four features and a classification.

-Although k-means clustering is an unsupervised learning algorithm, we will attempt to use it to classify of the flower types.
+Although k-means clustering is an unsupervised learning algorithm, we will use it to classify flower types in the IRIS dataset.

 ```R
 # Import required packages